BCDevOps/devops-platform-workshops/workshop-material/slides/openshift101/content/04_general_openshift_components_and_tasks/index.md

 ---
 #### Deployment Styles
 - New deployments and rollbacks
-  - If not doing blue-green, a the rollout and rollback commands can be used
+  - If not doing blue-green, a rollout and rollback commands can be used
   - Each modification to a deployment creates a new version of the deployment (and often auto-starts a rollout)
   - Deploying a new version of an app is often as simple as updating the image version tag in the deployment config
     - This can be used to change to any version, new or old, of an image